olldray/simple-editor/README.md

 The problem statement was quite clear that it was trying to let us off the hook for input validation.
 I attempted to take advantage of that assurance, but it felt pretty unnatural in Haskell.
-I ended up with most of the functions in this project being partial, which sucks.
+I ended up not even using a Parser monad because they are all designed with failure as a posibility.
+I also ended up with most of the functions in this project being partial, which sucks.
 So most things could afford to be wrapped in `Either`s or `ExceptT`s.